kosbarts/Oi/README.md

 This is version 2.000.

 Compared to the previous commercial version of the font (v.1.000) it introduces Vietnamese support and drops the shadowed style.
 The default Y is also swapped with the previous ss01 version.
+The font is now named Oi (without the exclamation mark).

 ## License